lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 The warning messages generated in Node-RED uses English by default.
 You may want to translate those messages into your oww language.

-1. In IBM Cloud Console, bind a new service **Language Translator** to your app.
+1. In IBM Cloud Console, create a new service **Language Translator** to your app.

+1. From the Dashboard, open your app using **Internet of Things Platform Starter** and connect this new service Language Translator to your app.

-1. In Node-RED flow editor, add a new **Language Translator** node to the flow.
+1. In Node-RED flow editor, insert a new **Language Translator** node into the existing flow.

 1. Modify the flow accordingly to translate those messages.